tsfpga/tsfpga/doc/sphinx/build.rst

 The :class:`.FpgaProjectList` function :meth:`.FpgaProjectList.get` will return a :class:`build project object <.VivadoProject>`.
 With this objects the ``create()`` and ``build()`` functions are available.

-Note that when a project is created a :ref:`register generation <registers>` is run, so that the project is built using up-to-date register definitions.
+Note that before a project is built a :ref:`register generation <registers>` is run, so that the project is built using up-to-date register definitions.

 Of course a more realistic ``build.py`` would be a little more verbose.
 It would probably feature command line arguments that control the behavior, output paths, etc.